-Basketball Offense - Michigan-Style 2-Guard OffenseBy James Gels, from the Coach’s Clipboard Basketball Playbook, @ http://www.coachesclipboard.net
+Basketball Offense - Michigan-Style 2-Guard OffenseBy Dr. James Gels, From the Coach’s Clipboard Basketball Playbook

-High School Coach Tom Jicha (Miami Sunset Senior High School) has spent years working with Michigan Head Coach John Beilein's 2-guard offense.
-He presents the offense in this excellent DVD, detailing the three sets ("chin", "motion" and "shuffle"), and shows how they easily flow into one another.
+High School Coach Tom Jicha (Miami Sunset Senior High School) has spent years working with former Michigan Head Coach John Beilein's 2-guard offense.
+He has an excellent DVD - "Michigan-Style 2-Guard Front Offense" - that details the three sets ("chin", "motion" and "shuffle"), and shows how they easily flow into one another.
 Many options are available at each point in the offense.
 It is a read and react, perimeter-based, patterned offense that also allows for free-lance motion.

 Coach John Beilein

-"Chin" SetThe "chin" set is the basic set that our motion and shuffle sets may fall back into, so it will be discussed first.
-The two-guard front is used with two wings (free-throw line extended) and a high post player (diagram A), giving us a "2-3 high" look.
+"Chin" SetThe "chin" set is the basic set that the motion and shuffle sets may fall back into.
+The two-guard front is used with two wings (free-throw line extended) and a high post player (diagram A) - a "2-3 high" look.
 There are four ways to start the chin series.

 O5 passes back out to O2 (diagram C), O2 passes to O3, and then O3 swings it to O4 on the left wing.